Shicheng-Guo/BIS180L_web/_posts/2018-04-05-1-Sequence_Alignment.md

 `Species/A.thaliana/genome.fa` should be an alias to that file so that you do not need to duplicate the data unnecessarily.
 Lastly, the file permissions should be "appropriate".
-When you have completed these tasks, change directory to your home directory and run the following command.
+When you have completed these tasks, change directory to your `Assignment_1` directory and run the following command.

 	ls -lR Data

 This should indicated that there are 6 aliases to 6 files.

+Paste the output of the `ls -lR Data` command into your template

-## Part 2: Lab Notebook ##
+## Part 2: File info ##

-You also need to keep a laboratory notebook for this unit.
-Start `atom`, create a new file, and save it as `lab1_notebook.md` in the `Assignment_1` directory.
-Keep your notes and a log in this document.

-Alternatively, if you want to work entirely at the command line, you could also write your notebook in nano:

-	cd ~/Assignment_1
-	nano lab1_notebook.md

-Create a simple (markdown formatted) table with the following information for each species.
+Create a simple (markdown formatted) table with the following information for each species in your `Assignment_1_SA_template` file.

 1. Size of the file
 2. Number of chromosomes